Alec Baldwin will be charged with involuntary manslaughter in 'Rust' shooting death

 The shooting has sparked a series of conflicting versions and opinions, from Baldwin saying he didn't pull the trigger on the gun, to the FBI refuting that statement — and Baldwin's attorney saying the FBI's findings were "misconstrued."

-Hutchins' family filed a wrongful death suit against Baldwin and others involved in making the film last February, alleging that "reckless behavior and cost-cutting" contributed to the death of Hutchins at age 42.
+Hutchins' family filed a wrongful death suit last February against Baldwin and others involved in making the film, alleging that "reckless behavior and cost-cutting" contributed to the death of Hutchins at age 42.

-But that lawsuit was halted last October, after the actor and Hutchins' family agreed to a settlement.
-The deal included a call for production of Rust to resume this month, with Hutchins' husband, Matthew, added as an executive producer on the film.
+But that lawsuit was halted last October after the actor and Hutchins' family agreed to a settlement.
+The deal included a call for production of Rust to resume this month, with Hutchins' husband, Matthew Hutchins, added as an executive producer on the film.

 "I have no interest in engaging in recriminations or attribution of blame (to the producers or Mr. Baldwin)," Matthew Hutchins said in a statement about the settlement.
 "All of us believe Halyna's death was a terrible accident.
 I am grateful that the producers and the entertainment community have come together to pay tribute to Halyna's final work."